-Upon her return to St Petersburg in late 1981, Sharon registered "Florida Fitness" as an entity in the state of Florida.
-The goal of the siblings was to progress the scope of the organization upon Michael's discharge from the military.
+After graduating with a Bachelor's degree "with distinction" from the University of South Florida in 1981, Sharon registered "Florida Fitness" as a health business entity in the state of Florida.
+The goal of the siblings was to expand the scope of the organization upon Michael's discharge from the military.

-Sadly, their joint journey ended when, in 1983, Michael was tragically killed in Morocco while serving the USA in their early efforts to train and assist the Moroccan military to eradicate middle eastern terrorist groups.
+Sadly, the siblings' joint journey ended when, in 1983, Michael was killed in Morocco while serving the USA in their early efforts to train and assist the Moroccan military to eradicate middle eastern terrorist groups.
 According to some sources, these early middle eastern groups are linked to the terrorists responsible for the 911 attack.

-Upon the death of her brother, Sharon turned her full focus on fitness wellness as a means to cope with her grief.
-In 1984, Sharon obtained certification as a Health and Fitness Instructor from the American College of Sports Medicine (ACSM) and began to offer personal fitness training and small group fitness seminars.
-Upon gaining additional experience and credentials (including college degrees in nutrition and exercise science and physical therapy), she transitioned Florida Fitness into the nonprofit organization Wellness Society.
+Upon the tragic death of her brother, Sharon turned to fitness wellness as a means to cope with her grief.
+In 1984, she obtained certification from the American College of Sports Medicine (ACSM) and began to offer small group fitness seminars and personal training.
+Upon gaining additional experience and credentials (including a Master of Science in nutrition and exercise science from the City University of New York - Queens College, a B.S. in physical therapy from the University of Maryland Medical School, a Doctorate in psychology (PsyD) from California Southern University, and a PhD in education from Capella University), she transitioned Florida Fitness into the nonprofit organization Wellness Society.

 The Wellness Society has facilitated the writing and publication of Wellness and Holistic Physical Therapy, 2nd edition and Wellness and Holistic Physical Therapy, 3rd edition.
 It also sponsors continuing education seminars for physical therapists.